wairas/happy-tools/plugins/png-writer.md

                         default (default: 0)
   -H INT, --height INT  The custom height to use for the image; <=0 for the
                         default (default: 0)
+  -N PLUGIN, --normalization PLUGIN
+                        The normalization plugin and its options to use (default: norm-simple)
   -o OUTPUT, --output OUTPUT
                         The pattern for the output files; The following placeholders are available for the output pattern: